bhumi-31/AI-InvestMent-Research-Engine/README.md

 # Overview

-The AI Investment Research Engine helps users make informed investment decisions by combining financial analysis, company research, and news sentiment into a single recommendation.
+The AI Investment Research Engine is a multi-agent AI application that helps users evaluate whether a company is a suitable investment opportunity.

-Instead of relying on one large prompt, the application follows a **multi-agent architecture**, where each AI agent is responsible for a single task.
-This approach makes the system modular, maintainable, and produces more structured results.
+Instead of relying on a single prompt, the application uses a **LangGraph-based multi-agent workflow**, where each AI agent is responsible for a specific task such as company research, financial analysis, news collection, sentiment analysis, and investment decision making.

-The final recommendation is presented in a clean dashboard designed for both finance and non-finance users.
+The system collects real financial data, analyzes recent news, evaluates market sentiment, and combines all the information to generate an AI-powered investment recommendation.

+The results are displayed through a modern React dashboard designed to be simple enough for users with little or no financial knowledge.

 ---

 # Features

-- Multi-agent workflow using LangGraph
+- Multi-Agent AI workflow using LangGraph
-- Company profile generation
+- Company research using Tavily Search
-- Live financial data analysis
+- Live financial data using Yahoo Finance
-- Latest company news
+- Latest news collection using NewsAPI
 - AI-powered sentiment analysis
-- Final investment recommendation (INVEST / PASS)
+- AI-generated investment recommendation
-- AI confidence score
+- Confidence score for recommendations
-- Financial health indicators
+- Financial health overview
-- Risk analysis
+- AI reasoning
+- Key investment risks
 - Growth opportunities
-- Beginner-friendly explanations
+- Beginner-friendly financial explanations
-- Modern responsive React dashboard
+- Responsive React dashboard
-- Deployed on Vercel and Render
+- Fully deployed on Vercel and Render

 ---